eliminmax/tiny-clear-elf/s390x/README.md

 #### Reassembly

-To re-assemble the disassembly, you need to first assemble it with a 64-bit PowerPC little-endian version of the GNU assembler (`gas`, or just `as`) and linker (`ld`), as well as `objcopy`.
-All of these are part of GNU binutils.
+To re-assemble the disassembly, you need to first assemble it with a 64-bit PowerPC little-endian version of the GNU assembler (`gas`, or just `as`), as well as `objcopy`.
+Both of these are part of GNU binutils.
 The problem is that it adds its own ELF header and program and section tables, so you then need to extract the actual file out from its output.

 I used the versions from Debian Bookworm's `binutils-powerpc64le-linux-gnu` package.